 Social Warfare’s Share Counts are populated (or ‘fetched’) through the API of each social network individually.
-This ensures share count accuracy and if you ever switch domains your share counts will remain the same.
+This ensures share count accuracy, and if you ever switch domains, your share counts will remain the same.

 What our plugin doesn’t do is directly count shares themselves.
-It merely fetches this number from the social networks and caches them, so they are as accurate as the information given by the networks the last time this information was fetched.
+It merely fetches this number from the social networks and caches them, so they are as accurate as the information given directly by the networks the last time this information was fetched.

 Caching the Numbers